paulross/PyCppContainers/docs/sphinx/source/introduction.rst

    * - ``str``
      - ``std::string``

-The number of conversion functions is worse than the cartesian product of the types and containers as in the case of a dict the types can appear as either a key or a value.
+The number of possible conversion functions is worse than the cartesian product of the types and containers as in the case of a dict the types can appear as either a key or a value.

 The tables above would normally require 120 conversion functions to be written, tested and documented [#]_ .